ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Experiments

 \subsection{Datasets}

-We evaluate the proposed framework on three challenging datasets, namely Sleep-EDF\footnote{https://physionet.org/physiobank/database/sleep-edfx/} (\textbf{EDF} for short), SHHS-1 (\textbf{S1}) and SHHS-2 (\textbf{S2}).
+We evaluate the proposed framework on three challenging datasets, namely Sleep-EDF\footnote{https://physionet.org/physiobank/database/sleep-edfx/} (\textbf{EDF} for short), SHHS-1 (\textbf{S1}) and SHHS-2\footnote{https://sleepdata.org/datasets/shhs} (\textbf{S2}).
 These three datasets represent distinct domains due to their differences in sampling rates and EEG channels.